 Income levels will continue to rise.

-There are a few things I believe are just around the corner and will happen during this stage of network marketing’s evolution.
+There are a few other things I believe are right around the corner.
+Things that will happen during this stage of network marketing’s evolution.

 1) Influencers with Established Platforms will Get Involved